No evidence California attackers were part of terrorist cell: FBI head

 “Your parents’ al Qaeda was a very different model than the threat we face today,” Comey told a counterterrorism conference in New York.

 However, he said that while the perpetrators of the Dec.
-2 shootings in San Bernardino, California - Syed Rizwan Farook, 28, and Tashfeen Malik, 29 - had expressed support for “jihad and martyrdom” in private communications as early as 2013, they never did so publicly on social media.
+2 shootings in San Bernardino, California - Syed Rizwan Farook, 28, and Tashfeen Malik, 29 - had expressed support for “jihad and martyrdom” in private communications, they never did so on social media.

-He also said authorities believe Mohammed Abdulazeez, the suspect in July’s fatal shooting of four U.S. Marines and a Navy sailor in Chattanooga, Tennessee, was radicalized by militant propaganda.

-“To my mind, there’s no doubt that the Chattanooga killer was inspired and motivated by foreign terrorist organization propaganda,” he said, but did not specify any particular group.

 Comey said the Federal Bureau of Investigation currently has “hundreds” of investigations in all 50 U.S. states involving potential Islamic State-inspired plots.

-Islamic State controls wide swaths of Iraq and Syria, where it seeks to carve out a caliphate.
+His remarks came as Americans are jittery two weeks after the San Bernardino attack.
+Islamic State is based in Iraq and Syria, where it controls a large area of territory as it seeks to carve out a caliphate.
 It claimed responsibility for attacks in Paris on Nov.
 13 that killed 130 people.

-The group has a three-pronged strategy, Comey said: recruit fighters to join it in the Middle East, inspire individuals in other countries to carry out attacks and send out trained operatives to commit violence in Europe and the United States.

-It has perfected the use of social media, and Twitter in particular, to contact potential followers, he said.
+Comey said the group has perfected the use of social media, and Twitter in particular, to contact potential followers in the United States and elsewhere.

 “Twitter works as a way to sell books, as a way to promote movies, and it works as a way to crowdsource terrorism – to sell murder,” Comey said.

-Islamic State also frequently employs encrypted communications, Comey said.
-He renewed his calls for technology companies to avoid creating devices and services that cannot be accessed, even with a proper court order.
+Islamic State also employs “end-to-end” encryption when communicating with individuals who it believes are willing to carry out killings in its name, Comey said.

+That has posed a significant challenge for investigators, who often find themselves stymied even when they have court orders giving them access to devices.

-But Comey said he is convinced that law enforcement and tech companies can work together without compromising personal privacy.
+But Comey said he is convinced that law enforcement and technology companies can work together to solve that problem without compromising personal privacy.

 Reporting by Joseph Ax; Editing by Scott Malone and Frances Kerry